vmihailenco/go-cache-benchmark/README.md

   <summary>TLDR</summary>

 - TinyLFU works best for small number of keys (~ 100k).
-- ClockPro has significantly smaller memory usage with large number of keys (~ 1m).
+- Clock-pro has significantly smaller memory usage with large number of keys (~ 1m).
 </details>

 ```